JoseCanova/JoseCanova/README.md

-continue with the interface - afternoon. need to rest a little. such movies doesn't help because does not explain to much interesting things. but they are cool.
+continue with the interface - afternoon. need to rest a little. such movies doesn't help because does not explain to much interesting things. but they are cool. amazing.. i thought about cancer. need a checkup can be in the brain too. and causes flutuations of humour.

 ### Good part is that now i have a small fever. so i can rest with justification.
 this cold winter is quite cold.